bbrauser/Reddit_Candidate_Sentiment/README.md

 • Contains a web scraping function to fetch a list of registered presidential candidates for the year 2024 from Ballotpedia.
 • Uses the BeautifulSoup library for parsing the website's HTML.

+__visuals.py__:

+• Creates a PDF containing visualizations of data for the noteworthy 2024 presidential candidates according to ballotpedia.com.
+• Subjectivity is on a scale of 0 (opinion) to 1 (fact)
+• Sentiment is on a scale of -1 (negative) to 1 (positive).

 ## Prerequisites:

 Install the necessary libraries with: